-In considering the completeness of the material items dealt with and the reliability of information presented, based on the combined assurance process followed, the Audit, Risk and Compliance Committee approved the 2024 Integrated Annual Report and Financial Statements and additional information on 30, October 2024.
+In considering the completeness of the material items dealt with and the reliability of information presented, based on the combined assurance process followed, the Audit, Risk & Compliance Committee approved the 2024 Integrated Annual Report and Financial Statements and additional information on 28th October 2024.

-About KenGen
+WHO WE ARE About KenGen

 Kenya Electricity Generating Company PLC (KenGen) is the leading electric power generating Company in East Africa.
 The Company was incorporated in 1954 under the laws of Kenya with a mandate of generating electricity through the development, management, and operation of power plants.
-The Company's corporate vision is to be the market leader in provision of renewable energy solutions.
+The Company's corporate vision is to remain the market leader in the provision of reliable, quality, safe and competitively priced electricity for the country's economic development.

 Our role in geothermal power generation continues to solidify Kenya's position in the league of the top ten geothermal power producers in the world and the first in Africa owing to our expertise gained over the years.
-Kenya's installed Geothermal capacity was 984MW (81% from KenGen) ranking the Country at position 7 among the top geothermal producers in the world.

-KenGen listing by Nairobi Securities Exchange
+Kenya's installed Geothermal capacity was 984MW (81% from KenGen) ranking the Country at position 6 among the top geothermal producers in the world.
+KenGen listing by Nairobi Securities Exchange representing 65% of Kenya's installed capacity, that comprises of four generation modes namely, Geothermal (754MW), Hydro (826MW), Thermal (120MW) and Wind (26MW).